MuhtasimTanmoy/notebook/security/encrypted messaging.md

 - PGP lacks deniability

-## Double ratchet algorithm / Axolotl Ratchet
+## Double Ratchet Algorithm / Axolotl Ratchet

 - Once the session established then the key goes through a one way function that acts as ratchet to generate more key.
 - The key is gone through KDF (Key Derivation Function).